Cervical Cancer Screening, Triage and Diagnostic Strategies

 H&E + p16 immunohistochemistry (IHC) stain: Recommended Strategy9

 Adjunctive interpretation of a p16 immunohistochemistry stain, along with the H&E, increases diagnostic agreement between pathologists.
 The CINtec® Histology test is the only p16 biomarker FDA cleared for clinical/IVD use in the evaluation of cervical biopsy specimens.
 When experts use CINtec® Histology, 23.8% more high grade cervical disease may be identified compared to H&E (hematoxylin and eosin) alone.
 Learn more.

-Colposcopy is done when results of cervical cancer screening or triage tests show abnormal changes in the cells of the cervix, or if a woman tests positive for one of the highest risk types–HPV 16 or HPV 18.
+Colposcopy is done when results of cervical cancer screening or triage tests show abnormal changes in the cells of the cervix, or if a woman tests positive for one of the highest risk types–HPV genotype 16 or 18.
 Professional guidelines from ASCCP, ASCP, and ACS suggest that women with normal cytology who are HPV 16 or HPV 18 positive be considered for immediate colposcopy.

 Sometimes a biopsy is performed during colposcopy to collect tissue samples from areas that look suspicious.
 The diagnostic information from the cervical biopsy specimen helps drive patient care or treatment decisions.
 These samples are sent for laboratory analysis by a pathologist to detect cervical cancer precursors.

 - Wright TC, et al. Primary cervical cancer screening with human papillomavirus: end of study results from the ATHENA study using HPV as the first-line screening test.
 Gynecol Oncol.
 2015;136(2):189-97.

 - Solomon D, et al. Cervical cancer screening rates in the United States and the potential impact of implementation of screening guidelines.
 CA Cancer J Clin.
 2007;57(2):105-11.